-To check that it communicates with the right TLS server, curl uses a set of locally stored CA certificates to verify the signature of the server's certificate.
+To check that it communicates with the right TLS server, curl uses a CA store - a set of certificates to verify the signature of the server's certificate.
 All servers provide a certificate to the client as part of the TLS handshake and all public TLS-using servers have acquired that certificate from an established Certificate Authority.

 In rare circumstances, you may decide that you still want to communicate with a TLS server even if the certificate verification fails.
 You then accept the fact that your communication may be subject to Man-In-The-Middle attacks.
 You lower your guards with the -k or --insecure option.

-If curl is built to use a TLS library that is "native" to your platform, chances are that library will use the native CA store as well.
-If not, curl has to either have been built to know where the local CA store is, or users need to provide a path to the CA store when curl is invoked.
+If curl is not built to use a TLS library that is native to your platform (like Schannel or Secure Transport), it has to either have been built to know where the local CA store is, or users need to provide a path to the CA store when curl is invoked.

 You can point out a specific CA bundle to use in the TLS handshake with the --cacert command line option.
 That bundle needs to be in PEM format.
 You can also set the environment variable CURL_CA_BUNDLE to the full path.